Ex-Atlanta official collapses during sentencing for bribery

-ATLANTA (AP) — The sentencing hearing for a former high-ranking Atlanta city official was dramatically cut short when she collapsed as the judge read her sentence.
+ATLANTA (AP) — The sentencing hearing for a former high-ranking Atlanta city official was dramatically cut short Monday when she collapsed to the floor as the judge sentenced her to prison.

-Katrina Taylor-Parks pleaded guilty in August to conspiring to accept bribes while she was former Atlanta Mayor Kasim Reed’s deputy chief of staff.
-Federal prosecutors say Parks accepted thousands of dollars from a city vendor in exchange for city work.
+Katrina Taylor-Parks, 49, pleaded guilty in August to conspiring to accept bribes while she was former Atlanta Mayor Kasim Reed’s deputy chief of staff.
+Federal prosecutors say Parks accepted thousands of dollars from a vendor in exchange for helping him secure city contract work.

-Parks collapsed Monday immediately after the judge ordered her to spend a year and nine months in prison and to pay $15,000 in restitution.
+She was the sixth person charged and the fifth to plead guilty in a federal investigation into corruption at City Hall that U.S. Attorney Byung J. BJay Pak said remains ongoing.

-She convulsed on the floor saying she couldn’t breathe.
-Medical personnel arrived to treat her.
+Parks, who was standing to receive her sentence from U.S. District Judge Steve Jones, collapsed immediately after he ordered her to spend a year and nine months in prison and to pay $15,000 in restitution.
+She shook as she lay on the floor saying she couldn’t breathe, and U.S. marshals cleared the courtroom.

 Most Read Nation & World Stories